-IoT Predictive Monitoring:Crumbling Infrastructure
+IoT Predictive Monitoring for Crumbling Infrastructure

-According to APEX Commercial Group, everything from bridges to mass transit are in dire need of upgrade.
-The quality of infrastructure places an important role for the evaluation of the prospective property.
+According to APEX Commercial Group, everything from bridges to mass transit is in dire need of upgrades.
+The quality of infrastructure places an important role in the evaluation of the prospective property.
 With its condition monitoring and predictive analytics, IoT can identify if a building or any of its components or utilities needs a repair or an urgent update.
 Built-in IoT sensors can track any inconsistencies and send alerts to tenants or real estate managers.
 Potential buyers of such real estate properties will be more confident of their choice knowing that their new homes are equipped with advanced technology that can identify and resolve infrastructure flaws.

-According to a Johnson Controls survey of Building Efficiency Panel of Deloitte Financial Services, 70 percent of respondents suggest that the ability to predict and diagnose issues and provide solutions will be a “game changer.”
+According to a Johnson Controls survey of the Building Efficiency Panel of Deloitte Financial Services, 70 percent of respondents suggest that the ability to predict and diagnose issues and provide solutions will be a “game changer.”

 By 2023, companies will invest in IoT up to $1.1 Trillion.

 With the ability of IoT to analyze huge amounts of information in real-time, smart buildings system based on IoT technology has found use in office premises, as they allow to adjust and customize a workplace in accordance with current needs and requirements.
-For instance, IoT buildings system can track the staff location and movements, identifying where employees spend most of their time throughout the day.
-As a result, the system will determine offices and locations that are not used efficiently, and can be further rented.
+For instance, an IoT buildings system can track the staff location and movements, identifying where employees spend most of their time throughout the day.
+As a result, the system will determine offices and locations that are not used efficiently and can be further rented.

-Furthermore, IoT enhances the workforce productivity by automating repetitive tasks such as swiping access cards, easily checking real-time occupancy of conference rooms, and track assets.
+Furthermore, IoT enhances workforce productivity by automating repetitive tasks such as swiping access cards, easily checking real-time occupancy of conference rooms, and tracking assets.
 For this purpose, Softengi has developed Smart Door Unlocking System, which allows to easily unlock doors by scanning four fingers with a mobile camera.
 By connecting a fingertip scanning system with hardware installed in the door, users can distantly control door locking and unlocking by presenting their fingers to the camera of their App.

 Portfolio Risk Management

-Use Case: Softengi’s Smart Space Solution
+Smart Space Solution

-Softengi has developed a smart space solution for workflow optimization, which allows to effectively collect valuable data about the workplace and workforce within a given space and visualize them with the help of a web or mobile applications.
+Softengi has developed a smart space solution for workflow optimization, which allows to effectively collect valuable data about the workplace and workforce within a given space and visualize them with the help of web or mobile applications.
 The solution provides tracking staff and equipment location, identification of operational inefficiencies and alerts, as well as HVAC management.
 As a result, Softengi’s Smart Space Solution enhances workforce efficiency, workspace management, and workflow automation.